Raul Quines, Composer & Singer-Songwriter

 Mr. Quines is privileged to have received his musical training at the Manhattan School of Music, where he earned a bachelor of music degree in composition, and at CUNY Hunter College, where he studied composition and ethnomusicology and received a master of art degree.
-He has had the good fortune of studying with Lazlo Cser, Shafer Mahoney, Erik Lundborg, Giampaolo Bracali and Nils Vigeland.
+He has had the good fortune of studying with Lazlo Cser, Erik Lundborg, Giampaolo Bracali and Nils Vigeland.
 As a music teacher, Mr. Quines taught composition, music theory and ear-training at the Manhattan School of Music Preparatory Division.
-He currently lives in New York City, where he continues to work on his craft as a composer and writer and enthusiastically applies himself to any endeavor that is creative or likewise constructive.
+He currently lives in New York City, where he continues to work on his craft as a composer and songwriter.

-Raul Quines is a recent recipient of the American Music Center CAP Award.
-A number of the compositions of Mr. Quines are distributed by Building Moons & Arches Publishing Company.
+Raul Quines is a recipient of the American Music Center Award.
+A selection of the compositions of Mr. Quines are distributed by Building Moons & Arches Publishing.
 His works and services are available for hire.